 There’s something very special about seeing the first snowdrops appear and knowing that spring is around the corner.
 Snowdrops usually flower from January through to the end of February depending on the weather.
-There are some fantastic places to go for a snowdrop walk inb Gloucestershire and next year when lockdown is over venture a little further to Oxfordshire
+There are some fantastic places to go for a snowdrop walk in Gloucestershire or venture a little further to Oxfordshire

 Spring brings lots of colour to Batsford Arboretum with impressive displays of spring flowering bulbs starting with swathes of snowdrops.
-Weather permitting, the outdoor coffee hut will be open to serve takeaway hot & cold snacks and drinks.
-The main building is closed but toilet facilities are available outside the building.
 Find out more

 Colesbourne Gardens is the premier place to see snowdrops in bloom.
 The collection is probably the most varied of any garden on display, with over three hundred varieties of this spectacular harbinger of spring on show during the short season.
 Over 10 acres of private gardens and woodland walks with a mix of snowdrops, hellebores, cyclamen and a wide variety of early flowering shrubs.

 The snowdrop gardens will open for weekends from 27th/28th January 2024 The gardens will be open, weather permitting, every weekend until the last weekend on 24th/25th February.

 Cerney House Gardens is a romantic, secret place in the Cotswolds, near to Cheltenham, Gloucestershire.
 Tickets are Adults £6 per person Children £1.
 There are lots of snowdrops around the woodland walk, especially at the top of the wood, back of the tea rooms and house.
 Grab a map at the entrance and you’ll not miss any.
 Find out more.

 Enjoy a winter walk among carpets of snowdrops at National Trust property Newark Park at Wotton Under Edge.
 Find out more.